 Diamond Mine Road, Abbeville | 864.934.3744

 Diamond Hill Mine is very rustic.
-It’s private property that is fenced in, with dump piles from a mine.
+It’s private property that is fenced in, with dump piles from the main veins of the mine.
 There are places to primitive camp and portable toilets.
 Aside from that, it’s just you, the dirt, and the hope of finding some beautiful uncut gemstones.
 It’s tiring work, but it’s not complicated.
 We left with two buckets full of promising finds the first time we went.
+You can walk the 6 acre property and find quartz all around, especially after a good rain!

 North Carolina Gem Mines